nolan-meyer1/Arcade-Machine/README.md

-# Arcade Machine Ball State Computer Science
+# Arcade Machine: Ball State Computer Science
 These are games written by students in the CS120 Computer Science 1 course

-# arcade cabinet keyboard map
+# Arcade Machine Keyboard Map

 All input should be based on keyboard.
 The cabinet will have a mouse and keyboard, but in gameplay mode, only the mapped keys will be available as joysticks and buttons.